 Health Benefits of Kefir – The origins and advantages

 The claimed benefits of Kefir are many and Kefir was used in hospitals in the former USSR to treat a range of conditions such as allergic disease, metabolic and digestive disorders, gastrointestinal disorders, cancer, and tuberculosis.

-In the more recent year’s sciences proven that Kefir is able to improve the immune system enhance lactose digestion and inhibits tumors, pathogens and including bacteria that cause most ulcers.
+In more recent year’s sciences have proven that Kefir is able to improve the immune system enhance lactose digestion and inhibits tumours, pathogens and including bacteria that cause most ulcers.

 Improving your gut health is important and you may be adding supermarket probiotics to your shopping list in the belief that it is good for you but is it as good as you believe?
 Unless you by the correct type of probiotics, you may not only wasting your money but could be doing more harm than good to your microbiome?

 In January 2017, Dr Michael Moseley of the BBC 2 show Trust Me I’m a Doctor performed NHS tests to determine which type of probiotic food was the most beneficial for your health.
 The study found that the best results came from Kefir.